Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 API-specific

 - WorkOS token expired warning — Open the Granola desktop app once — it refreshes the token.
-Or pass a personal API key via GRANOLA_API_KEY to route through the public API instead.
+On a migrated install this path is gone entirely; use

 - memo run --since reports duplicate_of — A file with the same title-date-attendees fingerprint already exists in --to.
 Pick a different